edlund/linux-microfs/README.md

    value for the image stored in the superblock.
  * Will try to uncompress data from the buffer heads directly to the page cache pages if it is possible.
- * Will have different read buffers and decompressors for different mounted images. (`microfs` will therefore always use more memory than `cramfs`.)
+ * Will have different read buffers for different mounted images in order to try to maximize the number of cache hits.
+ * Support different options for dealing with concurrent requests for decompression of data.
  * Does not support file holes by simply skipping the zero bytes like `cramfs`, instead it will treat file holes as any other data and compress it.